karthikthallam-datascience/Breast-Cancer-Classification/README.md

 # Breast-Cancer-Classification
-Classifying whether or not a tumor is malignant or benign using Breast cancer wisconsin dataset
+Classifying whether or not a tumor is malignant or benign using Breast cancer wisconsin dataset with Artificial Neural Networks(ANN)

 Data collected from UCI machine learning repository